rfcaio/py-bank/README.md

 # About

-> A simple repository based on Alura's course: introduction to object oriented programming in Python.
+> A simple bank model for object oriented programming studies.